kudulab/docker-golang-dojo/README.md

 /opt/bats/install.sh /usr/local
 ```

-### Tests
-There are 2 Dockerfiles:
-  * Dockerfile_ide_configs -- to test IDE configuration files and fail fast
-  * Dockerfile -- to build the main ide image, based on image built from
-   Dockerfile_ide_configs

 ### Lifecycle
 1. In a feature branch:
    * you make changes
    * and run tests:
-       * `./tasks build_cfg`
-       * `./tasks test_cfg`
        * `./tasks build`
        * `./tasks itest`
 1. You decide that your changes are ready and you:
    * merge into master branch
    * run locally:
-     * `./tasks set_version` to set version in CHANGELOG and chart version files to
-     the version from OVersion backend
-     * e.g. `./tasks set_version 1.2.3` to set version in CHANGELOG and chart version
+     * e.g. `./tasks set_version 1.2.3` to set version in CHANGELOG to 1.2.3
-      files and in OVersion backend to 1.2.3
    * push to master onto private git server
 1. CI server (GoCD) tests and releases.